OFS/ofs.github.io/docs/hw/common/user_guides/ug_eval_script_ofs_agx7_pcie_attach/ug_eval_script_ofs_agx7_pcie_attach.md

     export QUESTASIM_TOOLS_LOCATION=/home
     export ONEAPI_TOOLS_LOCATION=/opt

 In the example above /home is used as the base location of Quartus, Synopsys and Questasim tools, /opt is used for the oneAPI tools

-### **Quartus Tools Version (line 95)**

-Set version of Quartus

-    export QUARTUS_VERSION=23.3

-In the example above "23.3" is used as the Quartus tools version

-### **OPAE Tools (line 108)**

-change OPAE SDK VERSION<br>

-    export OPAE_SDK_VERSION=2.10.0-1

-In the example above "2.10.0-1" is used as the OPAE SDK tools version

-### **PCIe (Bus Number)**
+d) PCIe (Bus Number)

 The Bus number must be entered by the user after installing the hardware in the chosen server, in the example below "b1" is the Bus Number for a single card as defined in the evaluation script.

     export OFS_CARD0_BUS_NUMBER=b1

  The evaluation script uses the bus number as an identifier to interrogate the card.
-The command below will identify the accelerater card plugged into a server.
+The command below will identify the accelerator card plugged into a server.

     lspci | grep acc